tomedegroot/study-material/LPIC102/topic-108-essential-system-services.md

 9. authpriv: security log **which is private**
 10. local0-7: eigth differnt user-definable facilities

+[each facility has it's own facility code](https://en.wikipedia.org/wiki/Syslog#Facility) which is used by systemd's journal to as value in the SYSLOG_FACILITY field of an entry

+####syslog message distribution

-See the schame on p.511 to see how `syslogd` distributes messages.
+See the scheme on p.511 to see how `syslogd` distributes messages.
 Messages go to destinations based on the facility and severity of the message.
+Messages can be:

 1. broadcasted (emergencies)
 2. files